 Attend local seminars, go to flea markets (depending on your product), and attend local events and fairs to spread the word about your business.
 Sharing flyers and posters are also a great way of getting the word out.
 And, simply going to your local after-hours bar gives you the opportunity to meet new people and build relationships; either as a potential customer or building industry network collaborators.

 When researching ways to improve your marketing strategy, look into what your competitors are doing to attract more customers.
 Is what they’re doing working, or not?
 You needn’t reinvent the wheels; take what’s there and simply aim to make it better.
 See if you’re listed in the more than 70 location-based directories and if all your info is consistent.
 Get a free scan here.)

 If they run ads on Facebook, or other platforms, look into their strategies and start cloning winning techniques.
 With the clients you already have, you might end up being in the front line of similar businesses in the locals.

 Create an online store

-Be open-minded to new ideas, this might be confusing or strange in the beginning but might end up being the best decisions you make for your business.
+Be open-minded to new ideas, this might be confusing or strange in the beginning but might end up being the best decision you make for your business.